fishee82oo/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

   * 3a.
 No contacts match the specified tags.
     * 3a1.
-FastCard displays an empty list with a count of 0 persons.
+FastCard displays an empty list with a count of 0 contact.
     Use case ends.

 *{More to be added}*